greenhousegaslab/geostatistical_inverse_modeling/README.md

 CALLED BY: None. <br>
 CALLS: cost_gradient_fun_transform.m

+SCRIPT: inversion_LBFGS_bounded.m <br>
+PURPOSE: Estimate fluxes using a geostatistical inverse model, implemented using
+	the L-BFGS algorithm.
+This script will also enforce bounds on the solution I.e., it will ensure that the estimated emissions are not negative. <br>
+CALLED BY: None. <br>
+CALLS: cost_gradient_fun.m

 SCRIPT: cost_gradient_fun_transform.m <br>
 PURPOSE: Calculate the cost function and gradient for the geostatistical inverse model. <br>
 CALLED BY: inversion_LBFGS.m <br>
 CALLS: None.

 SCRIPT: cost_gradient_fun.m <br>
-PURPOSE: Calculate the cost function and gradient function without a variable transformation. <br>
-CALLED BY: This function is not called by any other script.
-Rather, it is an alternative to the script cost_gradient_fun_transform.m.
-Specifically, this script is useful for inverse problems with bounds (e.g., non-negativity).
-If one wants to enforce bounds on an inversion, use this script can be used in place of cost_gradient_fun_transform.m and use with L-BFGS-B (the bounded version of L-BFGS) instead of L-BFGS.  <br>
+PURPOSE: Calculate the cost function and gradient function without a variable transformation.
+This function is an alternative to the script cost_gradient_fun_transform.m.
+Specifically, this script is useful for inverse problems with bounds (e.g., non-negativity). <br>
+CALLED BY: inversion_LBFGS_bounded.m <br>
 CALLS: None.